 While I was tying up the loose ends of this post, a curious thing happened.
 Author Lee Durkee, whose blog Curious Portraits of Dead Elizabethans explores the topic of curious portraits of dead Elizabethans, posted How To Date Elizabethan Portraits By Costume: Men’s Portraits, and an Essential Glossary for Elizabethan Fashion.
 He says they are works-in-progress, but they are already bookmark-worthy references.

 After looking at 1590s portraits you might think the St Albans would have more area in its composition, a wider angle in photo terms.
-I don’t have a reproduction that shows its outer edges, nor do I know its dimensions.
-The available images could have been cropped from an absent, wider original, but the pose and framing of the sitter and the odd placement of the odd inscription suggest to me that the portrait was either reduced in size or painted in a style non-typical for that period.
-Zoomed in, closer to what actors and photographers today call a head shot.
+I don’t have a reproduction showing its outer edges, nor do I remember its original dimensions (frustrating, but it’s been a long time).
+The current images could have been cropped from an absent, wider original, but the pose and framing of the sitter and the odd placement of the odd inscription suggest to me that the portrait was either reduced in size, or painted in a style non-typical for that period.
+Zoomed in, closer to what today’s actors and photographers call a headshot.

 Head to this page, and if necessary crank up your screen’s brightness.
 The Wikimedia Commons image is no good for seeing this either, but the sitter’s head has a cap on it.
-Compare it to the one worn by Sir Thomas (my father’s contemporary), or this one in a portrait from 1560.
-Then look at the tall capotains popular in the 1580s, 90s, and into the 1600s.
+Compare it to the one worn by my teacher Sir Thomas Smith (my father’s contemporary), or this one in a portrait from 1560.
+Then look at the tall capotains in the portraits above, popular in the 1580s, 90s, and into the 1600s.
 An older man might wear a newer fashion, but a younger man rarely wears anything old.
-Not in a painted portrait, at any rate.

 More Artful Dodginess lies in the fact that my name is painted directly on the cap.
 There is one other portrait at Art UK, from the too-late date of 1624, with similar lettering in a superscription, but that one has plenty of space above the sitter’s head for the text.
 Large, uneven lettering superimposed on the sitter’s headgear is not the way an inscription would be made on a formal portrait of an earl, as any likeness of me at this age would by definition have been.

-Roy Strong (Sir Roy from 1982), Preeminent Art Expert on Elizabethan portraiture, wrote three articles for The Burlington Magazine in 1963 under the title Elizabethan Painting: An Approach Through Inscriptions.
-The third article explores the inscriptions of Marcus Gheeraerts the Younger in the decade from 1590 to 1600.
+Roy Strong, preeminent Art Expert on Elizabethan portraiture, wrote three articles for The Burlington Magazine in 1963 under the title Elizabethan Painting: An Approach Through Inscriptions.
+The third article specifically explores the inscriptions of Marcus Gheeraerts the Younger in the decade from 1590 to 1600.
 The takeaway is that no inscription painted by Gheeraerts in this period bears the slightest resemblance to my name and title blazoned across the head of the St Albans sitter.
-If you have JSTOR access or feel like paying for the PDF (see Sources for details and links), the article is entirely relevant and says interesting things about Gheeraerts’s inscriptions and his work in general.
-I encourage you to read it if you can get hold of it.
-Sir Roy at a later date had interesting things to say about the St Albans portrait itself, which I’ve linked below also.
+If you have JSTOR access or feel like paying for the PDF (see Sources below for details and links), the article is entirely relevant and says interesting things about Gheeraerts’s inscriptions and his work in general.
+I encourage you to read it.
+At a later date Strong had interesting things to say about the St Albans portrait itself, which I’ve linked below also.

 Something like this.
 Latin.